hpparvi/ull_tp_2425/exercises/se/ex3/README.md

 | N = 80                      | 2.709 | 2.329 | 2.304 | 2.332 | 2.309 |   2.4 &plusmn; 0.2   |
 | N = 150                     | 4.916 | 4.911 | 5.166 | 4.917 | 4.885 |   5.0 &plusmn; 0.1   |
 | N = 400                     | 18.45 | 18.73 | 17.79 | 18.57 | 17.88 |  18.3 &plusmn; 0.4   |

+In this table we can see that, although the MPI parallelization strategy is better than the non-parallel options for large numbers of particles, it is not faster than OpenMP in these cases.
+It is possible that the way of splitting the data might create an overhead that is less efficient than the way OpenMP is internally optimized.
+It is also possible that there is a source of inefficiency that I have not found in my code.

+It is also remarkable that the MPI results are slightly more variable when doing repeated tests (I did them all in succession).
+This might also point to some slight overheads in the way the code works.